Orders placed Dec 29–Jan 1 may not ship until Jan 2

-Why Can’t I Find Kratom at My Local Walmart?
+Why You Can’t Find Kratom at Your Local Walmart—At Least Not Yet

 Is kratom sold at Walmart anywhere in the US?
 This is a common question and the answer probably won’t surprise you: No.